 Dreams’ Time Capsule project arrived in Stockholm, hosted by Arkitekturmuseet (20th and 21st September 2012), and after that, it was part of Fittja Open under the invitation of Botkyrka Konsthall (22nd and 23rd September 2012).
-Travelling in the own artist’s luggage, the audio-recording station had gently projected the public into an extraordinary spatial dimension, outside the immediate green surroundings, stepping into an intimate dimension: the perfect atmosphere for the visitors’ individual recording of one or more dreams they liked to donate to the sound archive.

-The presentation in Stockholm, 20–23 September 2012, and Fittja was curated by Elisa Tosoni.
+The presentation in Stockholm, 20th – 23rd September 2012, and Fittja was curated by Elisa Tosoni.